TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/ccs_setup.md

     \imageStyle{ccs_update_inst_details.png,width:20%}
     \image html ccs_update_inst_details.png "About CCS"

 - Scroll down to "Sitara device support".
-The CSP version should be 1.2.4 or above.
+The CSP version should be 1.2.6 or above.

     \imageStyle{ccs_update_csp_version.png,width:40%}
     \image html ccs_update_csp_version.png "CSP version"

-\note If user is still seeing an single core while importing/using the system project, user will need to update the timestamp of CSP.
+\note If the CSP changes are not taking effect, update the CSP timestamp.
 \note Close CCS, go to "<ccs_insall_dir>\ccs\ccs_base\common\targetdb" and update the 'timestamp' file to current date and start the CCS
 \endcond